syncfusion-content/xamarin-docs/Xamarin/Radial-Menu/Segmenting-And-Placing-Item.md

 ---
 layout: post
-title: Segmenting and Placing the Items in Xamarin Radial Menu control | Syncfusion
+title: Segmenting and Placing the Items in Xamarin Radial Menu | Syncfusion
 description: Learn here all about Segmenting and Placing the Items support in Syncfusion Xamarin Radial Menu (SfRadialMenu) control and more.
 platform: Xamarin
 control: SfRadialMenu